CT SCANDecember 8, 2023

-Do you have a single or several missing teeth?
-Do you have periodontitis (gum disease) or peri-implantitis (gum disease)? it’s critical to stop bone loss in its tracks and devise a strategy for replacing what’s been lost.
+Do you have one or several missing teeth?
+Do you have periodontitis (gum disease) or peri-implantitis (gum disease)?
+It is very important to stop bone loss in its tracks and develop a strategy to replace what has been lost.

-We provide cutting-edge therapies for jaw bone loss.
-When one of our doctors recommends a bone loss therapy, it’s because:
+We offer state-of-the-art treatments for jaw bone loss.
+When one of our doctors recommends a bone loss treatment, it is because:

 The stability of your jaw bone prevents an implant or other restorative procedure from being successful.